EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#2:-Find-Your-Noisiest-Log-Sources-(with-Cost-🤑).md

 <br/><br/>

+# 🧠 Closing Thoughts
+At this point, you’re no longer guessing where your Sentinel money is going — you’ve got receipts.
+You know which tables are loud, which severities are bloated, and which Windows Event IDs are quietly eating your budget every single day.
+That alone puts you ahead of most SOCs.
+But there’s still one missing piece: knowing exactly which individual events, users, and systems are generating that noise — and why.
+In KQL Toolbox #3, we go one level deeper, pivoting from “noisy sources” to specific Event IDs, accounts, and devices that are driving both cost and operational pain.
+That’s where cost tuning stops being defensive and starts becoming surgical. ⚔️

+<br/><br/>

 # 📚 Want to Go Deeper?
 ⚡ If you like this kind of **practical KQL + cost-tuning** content, keep an eye on the **DevSecOpsDad KQL Toolbox** series—and if you want the bigger picture across Defender, Sentinel, and Entra, my book *Ultimate Microsoft XDR for Full Spectrum Cyber Defense* goes even deeper with real-world examples, detections, and automation patterns.
 &#128591; Huge thanks to everyone who’s already picked up a copy — and if you’ve read it, a quick review on Amazon goes a long way!